sam-vish/lynq/prd.md

    - Users input a topic for their new LinkedIn post.
    - The application uses the scraped data and user input to generate a new post using the Mistral LLM.
    - Users can preview the generated post and make any necessary edits.

-4. **Post Submission**
-   - Users can submit the generated post to their LinkedIn profile directly from the application.
-   - Optionally, users can save posts to their profile for later use.

 ## Requirements